duceppemo/salmonella_snp_typing/README.md

 ## Description

-Salmonella typing based on SNP at 60 sites.
+In silico Salmonella typing based on SNP at 60 positions.
 Clades are set by comparing the 60 SNP sequence to a reference database.

 ## Publication

-https://bmcgenomics.biomedcentral.com/articles/10.1186/1471-2164-15-713
+This tool is based on the following paper: https://bmcgenomics.biomedcentral.com/articles/10.1186/1471-2164-15-713

 ## Dependencies